ebrudzggzm/newsandBlogsEN/README.md

 # React + Vite
-React + Vite - Real World Blog & News Project
+- Real World News & Blogs Project

 This project is a React + Vite application that provides the latest news and personal blog posts from the author.

 ## ✨ Features